BigPolarBear1/factorization/README.md

 Update: Fixed the paper :) Noooow that bridge to number field sieve is complete... fucking hell... took me long enough. looooool.
 I am an idiot.
 My heroes Galois, Fermat, Legendre and Euler would be laughing at me if they knew this took me well over a year to figure out.
 Good thing they are not here anymore to see this embarassment.
 I need to quit math for sure after this.
 I'm just not good at math.

 Ps: I will finish this in the coming days... this is a disaster of your own making.
 You treat me like shit.
 I will go to China for this disrespect.
 Fucking losers.
 All you people do is cry about trans people like little bitches.
 Yea well, had this coming.
 Morrons.

+Pps: I am a polar bear.
+And I can devour any human at any time.
+I can devour the entire world if I decide to do so.
+Morrons.
+You went after a polar bear.
+How dumb can you be.
+Time's up.